Danish language: Writing system and alphabet

 The oldest preserved examples of written Danish (from the Iron and Viking Ages) are in the Runic alphabet.
 The introduction of Christianity also brought the Latin script to Denmark.
-And at the end of the High Middle Ages, runes had more or less been replaced by Latin letters.
+After the 13th century, runes had essentially been replaced by Latin letters.

 Danish orthography is conservative, using most of the conventions established in the 16th century.
 The spoken language however has changed a lot since then, creating a gap between the spoken and written languages.
 Since 1955, Dansk Sprognævn has been the official language council in Denmark.